Calvine UFO photograph: The search for Kevin Russell

 On the reverse of the original Calvine photograph, in red chinagraph (used by photographers at the time to mark up contact sheets) is a handwritten credit which reads "Copyright Kevin Russell c/o the Daily Record, Glasgow".
 This was present when Lindsay received the print from the Daily Record and he believed it to be the name of one of the witnesses.
 Clarke contacted the Daily Record and was told that no-one by that name had ever worked there as a staff or freelance photographer and they had no knowledge as to why the name might be on the rear of the image.
 Clarke's team then carried out an intensive search contacting more than 400 people by that name worldwide in an attempt to track down a Kevin Russell who might have worked in a hotel in Pitlochry at the time of the sighting.
-A photograph of someone known by that name, who worked as a kitchen porter at a hotel in Pitlochry in the summer of 1990 was provided by a former co-worker and first published in The Daily Record in March 2023.
-However when the person identified was finally tracked down in 2024 he denied any knowledge of the UFO.
-In an interview for The Guardian story published in February 2025, Nick Pope, who had access to the Calvine files during his time at the MoD, acknowledges he is aware of the name Kevin Russell, however refused to comment on this or any of the names that have been linked to the story.
-He explains the fact that the photographer has not come forward by suggesting that “at the very least... a fairly robust conversation was held” however dismisses conspiratorial suggestions that the witnesses might have been disappeared or "assassinated by the deep state" as "pure nonsense".
+A photograph of someone known by that name, who worked as a kitchen porter at a hotel in Pitlochry in the summer of 1990 was provided by a former co-worker and first published in the Daily Record in March 2023.
+However, when the person identified was finally tracked down in 2024 he denied any knowledge of the UFO.
+In an interview for The Guardian story published in February 2025, Nick Pope, who had access to the Calvine files during his time at the MoD, acknowledges he is aware of the name Kevin Russell; however, he refused to comment on this or any of the names that have been linked to the story.
+He explains the fact that the photographer has not come forward by suggesting that “at the very least... a fairly robust conversation was held”; however, Pope goes on to dismiss conspiratorial suggestions that the witnesses might have been disappeared or "assassinated by the deep state" as "pure nonsense".
 Despite widespread coverage of the search in the media, no one has yet come forward and Clarke's research team were unable to identify anyone else by the name Kevin Russell who might have been one of the witnesses.